-A number of scholarships and grants have been established by donors to support the college's scholarship program and to provide recognition and financial support to students who meet the eligibility criteria described.
+A number of scholarships and grants have been established by donors to support the College's scholarship program and to provide recognition and financial support to students who meet the eligibility criteria described.
 Application procedures vary from one scholarship to another and are included in the description of each scholarship.
 For those scholarships that require a letter or separate application, the deadline for prospective first-year students is February 1 and for others is March 1.
 For all scholarships where financial need is considered, an application for financial aid is required as well.

-Roger L. and Sandra L. Alderink Family Scholarship Mr. and Mrs. Roger and Sandra Alderink of Caledonia, Michigan have established this scholarship for graduates of Unity Christian High School in Hudsonville, Michigan, where the Alderinks' children and Mr. Alderink attended.
-The Alderinks are grateful for the support, encouragement and direction received from the staffs at both Unity Christian and at Calvin, and have chosen this scholarship as a way of supporting those who have the desire and vision to excel in their Christ-centered education.
+Roger L. and Sandra L. Alderink Family Scholarship Mr. and Mrs. Roger and Sandra Alderink of Caledonia, Michigan have established this scholarship for graduates of Hudsonville Unity Christian High School or Grand Rapids South Christian High School.
+The Alderinks are grateful for the support, encouragement and direction provided by the staffs at both Unity Christian, where Mr. Alderink and the Alderink children attended. as well as at South Christian and also at Calvin.
+They have chosen this scholarship as a way of supporting those who have the desire and vision to excel in a Christ-centered education.
 Recipients must demonstrate a reformed faith commitment as evidenced by involvement in volunteer organizations and activities, other than athletics, in church or school.
-Three scholarships of \$2,500 were awarded for 2002-03.
-Recipients are selected by Unity Christian High School.
+Two scholarships of \$2,500 were awarded for 2003-04.
+Recipients are selected by each high school.

 Stephen P. Beals Family Scholarship Dr. Stephen and Mrs. Martha Beals have established this scholarship in appreciation to those who helped Dr. Beals succeed at Calvin.
-While at Calvin the groundwork was laid for Dr. Beals to succeed spiritually, academically and financially.
-It is their desire to provide assistance to a promising young pre-med student so that the recipient may benefit in a manner similar to Dr. Beals.
-Candidates need to be entering the junior or senior year, have a grade point average of 3.0 or better, be pursuing a degree in medicine and show some evidence of financial need.
-For 2002-03 one scholarship of \$1,500 was awarded.
+While at Calvin, the groundwork was laid for Dr. Beals to succeed spiritually, academically and financially.
+It is their desire to provide assistance to a promising young premed student so that the recipient may benefit in a manner similar to Dr. Beals.
+Candidates need to be entering the junior or senior year, have a grade point average of 3.00 or better, be pursuing a degree in medicine, and show some evidence of financial need.
+For 2003-04 one scholarship of \$1,400 was awarded.
 To apply for this scholarship use the Upper-class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

-Clarence and Anne Beets Scholarship Dr. William C. (Clarence) and Mrs. Anne Beets have contributed a gift to Calvin, the income from which is used to provide two scholarships of \$2,300 each.
+Clarence and Anne Beets Scholarship Dr. William C. (Clarence) and Mrs. Anne Beets have contributed a gift to Calvin, the income from which is used to provide two scholarships of \$2,000 each.
 Dr. and Mrs. Beets are interested in helping students who have been successful at Calvin and have the potential and motivation to continue to be successful but lack the financial resources to meet all of their expenses.
-To be considered for a scholarship, a student must be entering the junior or senior year, demonstrate financial need, be making normal progress toward a degree, and have a cumulative grade point average of 2.5 or higher.
+To be considered for a scholarship, a student must be entering the junior or senior year, demonstrate financial need, be making normal progress toward a degree, and have a cumulative grade point average of 2.50 or higher.
 No separate application is required.